An electroencephalogram (EEG) is a recording of brain activity.

 When the test is finished, the electrodes will be removed and your scalp will be cleaned.
 Your hair will probably still be a bit sticky and messy afterwards, so you may want to wash it when you get home.

-You won't normally get your results on the same day.
+You normally will not get your results on the same day.
 The recordings will need to be analysed first and will be sent to the doctor who requested the test.
 They can discuss the results with you a few days or weeks later.

 Are there any risks or side effects?

 The EEG procedure is painless, comfortable and generally very safe.
 No electricity is put into your body while it's carried out.
-Apart from having messy hair and possibly feeling a bit tired, you won't normally experience any after effects.
+Apart from having messy hair and possibly feeling a bit tired, you normally will not experience any side effects.

 However, you may feel lightheaded and notice a tingling in your lips and fingers for a few minutes during the hyperventilation part of the test.
 Some people develop a mild rash where the electrodes were attached.

 If you have epilepsy, there's a very small risk you could have a seizure while the test is carried out, but you'll be closely monitored and help will be on hand in case this happens.